collapsed-stacks/startups/questions/7772/how-much-is-an-idea-worth.md

 - posted by: [Aminadav](https://stackexchange.com/users/1273992/aminadav) on 2016-08-03
 - score: 0

-<p>If someone gives an idea how to reach billions of users, or make a good revenue.
-The idea worth millions.</p>
+If someone gives an idea how to reach billions of users, or make a good revenue.
+The idea worth millions.

-<p>Just an idea for creating an app worth nothing.</p>
+Just an idea for creating an app worth nothing.

 ## Answer 11299